ImperialCollegeLondon/safedata_validator/docs/index.md

 # Overview

-The `safedata_validator` package is a dataset validation and publishing tool for use with large collections of related but heterogenous datasets.
+The `safedata_validator` package is a dataset validation and publishing tool for use with large collections of related but heterogeneous datasets.
 It was originally built to handle the field data collections from the [SAFE Project](https://safeproject.net), which has generated a [large number of related datasets](https://zenodo.org/communities/safe).